kostovakd/AutomationPracticeQA/README.md

 ## Design
 Tests use Carina Framework: https://www.carina-core.io/ that has built-in Selenium in it.

-Each page component has been separated to its own `Page` class under `main.java.pages`.
+Each page component has been separated to its own `Page` class under `src.main.java.pages`.

 Current pages are the following ones:
 - `APAbstractPage`: an abstract page extended from the Carina framework that each page uses.
 Handles urls and opening of a page.